 5.2 to provide the Bidder in Israel with full support in supplying and making available to the Bidder in the Tender the Manufacturer’s services and/or products so that it shall satisfy the terms of the Tender; to ensure that the services meet the requirements of the Tender and the Specific Invitation; to supply and make available expert and trained personnel, to establish an escalation mechanism from the Supplier to itself; and to help to maintain continuity in honoring the warranty for the products that it manufactures, all of which for the entire Specific Invitation period, including the optional periods included therein.

-5.3 The terms of the Service shall be those specified in the Tender Documents and the Specific Invitation documents.
-In the absence of an explicit or implicit instruction in the provisions of the Agreement or the Tender, the standard and public service agreement that the Manufacturer uses in the overseas region for Customers of the size of the Government of Israel shall apply.
+5.3 The terms of the Service shall be those specified in the Tender Documents and the Specific Invitation Documents.
+In the absence of an explicit or implicit instruction in the provisions of the Agreement or the Tender, the standard and public service agreement that the Manufacturer uses in the overseas region for customers of the size of the Government of Israel shall apply.

-5.4 The Service shall be operated in the Israeli Region in accordance with Section 4.7.1 of the Specific Invitation Documents and in the accepted configuration of the Service in other overseas regions where the Service is deployed.
+5.4 The Service shall be operated in the Israeli Region in accordance with Section 4.4.15.1 of the Specific Invitation Documents and in the accepted configuration of the Service in other overseas regions where the Service is deployed.

-5.5 The response to Appendix C of the Specific Invitation was made in a manner that comports with the characteristics of the Service and the manner of its delivery by the Manufacturer.
+5.5 The response to Appendix C of the Specific Invitation is made in a manner concordant with the characteristics of the Service and the manner of its delivery by the Manufacturer.

-5.6 The Manufacturer undertakes that in whatever is required from the Bidder that entails the Manufacturer’s assistance, the Manufacturer will provide all said assistance.
+5.6 The Manufacturer undertakes that in anything the Bidder must do that entails the Manufacturer’s assistance, the Manufacturer will provide all said assistance.

 5.7 The Manufacturer will do everything necessary for the Bidder to honor the terms of the Tender, and of the Agreement executed by force thereof, that the Manufacturer must perform for the purpose of delivering the Service, during the entire the Term of the Contract.